-Cell lysate was prepared by homogenization in ice-cold modified RIPA Lysis Buffer with cocktail of protease inhibitors (Sigma).
+Cell lysate was prepared by homogenization of the over-expressed cells in ice-cold modified RIPA Lysis Buffer with cocktail of protease inhibitors (Sigma).
 Cell debris was removed by centrifugation.
-Protein concentration was determined with Bradford assay (Bio-Rad protein assay, Microplate Standard assay).
-The cell lysate was boiled for 5 minutes in 1 x SDS sample buffer (50 mM Tris-HCl pH 6.8, 12.5% glycerol, 1% sodium dodecylsulfate, 0.01% bromophenol blue) containing 5% b-mercaptoethanol, and lyophilized.
+Protein concentration was determined by Bradford assay (Bio-Rad protein assay, Microplate Standard assay).
+The cell lysate was boiled for 5 min in 1 x SDS loading buffer (50 mM Tris-HCl pH 6.8, 12.5% glycerol, 1% sodium dodecylsulfate, 0.01% bromophenol blue) containing 5% b-mercaptoethanol, and lyophilized.

 Modified RIPA Lysis Buffer: 50 mM Tris-HCl pH 7.4, 150 mM NaCl, 1mM EDTA, 1% Triton X-100, 0.1% SDS, 1% Sodium deoxycholate, 1mM PMSF.

 1. Centrifuge the tube for a few seconds and ensure the pellet at the bottom of the tube.

-2. Re-dissolve the pellet using 200μL pure water and boiled for 2-5 min.
+2. Re-dissolve the pellet using 200μL pure water and boil for 2-5 min.

 Optimal dilutions/concentrations should be determined by the end user.

 CANT1(calcium activated nucleotidase 1) belongs to the apyrase family.
 Apyrase is a calcium-activated plasma membrane-bound enzyme (magnesium can also activate it) (EC 18.104.22.168) that catalyses the hydrolysis of ATP to yield AMP and inorganic phosphate.
 Two isoenzymes are found in commercial preparations from S. tuberosum.
 One with a higher ratio of substrate selectivity for ATP: ADP and another with no selectivity.
 It can also act on ADP and other nucleoside triphosphates and diphosphates with the general reaction being NTP -> NDP + Pi -> NMP + 2Pi.
 The salivary apyrases of blood-feeding arthropods are nucleotide hydrolysing enzymes are implicated in the inhibition of host platelet aggregation through the hydrolysis of extracellular adenosine diphosphate.
 CANT1 functions as a calcium-dependent nucleotidase with a preference for UDP.
 Defects in CANT1 are the cause of desbuquois dysplasia.